Neurotherapy & Integrative Brain Training in Lakewood, Colorado

 What Changed? qEEG brain maps show a significant reduction in overactive beta activity (red zones), which closely correlate with client’s presenting symptoms of overactive "fight-or-flight" stress response.

-After 20 sessions of training, improvements to these areas (green zones) suggest reduction in hypervigilance patterns.
+After 20 sessions of training, improvements to these areas (green zones) correlate with client reports of reduction in hypervigilance patterns, improved sleep quality, and widened window of tolerance.

 After 20 Sessions